Wyo VB Lecture Notes

 Private Declare Auto Function PlaySound Lib "winmm.dll" (ByVal lpszSoundName As String, ByVal hModule As Integer, ByVal dwFlags As Integer) As Integer

-You do not have to memorize or fully understand this statement but you should be aware of the need to have it in a program that plays sound in a VB program.
+You do not have to memorize or fully understand this declaration statement for quizzes or tests in this VB course but you should be aware of the need to have it in a program that plays sound in a VB program.

 path to the audio file in the set of double quotes.
 However, for good style the sound file should be located in a folder named Sounds.
 So it's best to use this syntax: